 tells us that it was an RIAF Devon piloted by Flt Lt KG Bhimrao.
 Although the aircraft was written off, no one was injured.

 The confusion arose because the de Havilland Dove and Devon were essentially the same aircraft, although the military version was called the Devon.
 Some information and pictures here:

 The biographical film “Sardar” (1993) with Paresh Rawal in the title role briefly shows this incident near the close of the film, though one would not expect the technical details to be accurate in a popular film like this.
 (For instance, the crashed aircraft vaguely looks like a Constellation).

 The Sardar’s colleague Jagjivan Ram had not been so fortunate.
 He was seriously injured in a BOAC airliner’s crash in Iran shortly before Independence in which several people were killed.
 So he was the only cabinet minister who was unable to attend the Independence celebrations on August 15, 1947.
 A brief account of the crash is here (though it does not mention his name):

 There are, of course, several prominent Indians in politics who have been killed in aviation accidents, ranging from senior ministers such as Mohan Kumaramangalam and Madhavrao Scindia to other powerful persons such as Sanjay Gandhi and Dhirendra Brahmachari.

 Also see: https://aviation-safety.net/wikibase/137184

 Footnote: The Maharaja of Patiala was one of the passengers on the Sardar’s aircraft.
 Earlier, as Yuvraj of Patiala, he had played one Test match for India in 1933-34 scoring a fifty.
 He would have played more Tests for India if he was not actively involved in politics.
-His son Captain Amarinder Singh, continues to be an important force in Punjab’s politics.
+His son, Captain Amarinder Singh, was an important force in Punjab’s politics for a long time.